 Michelle Rediker (she/her; Associate Director, Framingham, MA) thrived as a camper at Girl Scout Camp Natarswi, at the Southern Gate of Maine’s stunning Baxter State Park in the ’80’s.
 Though she heard about ‘Camp’ Camp in its earliest years, Michelle kept denying the longing in her heart to return summer camp.
 (One of her life’s biggest life regrets.)
 In the summer of 2009, Michelle finally decided to take the plunge — and she’s only missed one year of ‘Camp’ Camp since then!
 As a Camper her first two summers at Camp, Michelle spent so much time in the lake, Camp’s Waterfront Director decided she might as well just hire Michelle as a Lifeguard if she insisted on being there all the time anyway.
 And thus it began: Michelle was a full-time lifeguard on Camp’s Waterfront Staff from 2012 to 2016, then split her time between the waterfront and Rainbow Group Leader from 2017 to 2019.
 She “retired” from the Waterfront Staff in 2022, when she served as both a Rainbow Group Leader and their Team Leader before being invited to become Assistant Director for Camp 2023.
 Michelle’s career outside of Camp centers on fundraising.
 After graduating from the University of Maine, she worked at Gay & Lesbian Advocates & Defenders, starting as the receptionist and moving up through the organization in a variety of positions — pretty much doing everything but litigation!
 In her last role at GLAD, she was responsible for their annual fundraising events.
 After realizing she didn’t quite possess the Fabulous Gene such a position required and instead preferred the data side of fundraising, she acquired her Client/Server Certificate from Worcester Polytechnic Institute.
 After four years as a Programmer/Analyst at a 700-bed hospital, Michelle “got the call” to return to something more non-profity and took a job in 2006 at the Unitarian Universalist Association, where she eventually landed in the UU Funding Program in a position that beautifully combines the knowledge and skills honed throughout her career: fundraising, hosting and feeding panel members, community organizing, databases, and the workings of non-profits and foundations.
 It’s been a match made in heaven!
 When COVID-19 struck, Michelle – knowing the value of Camp as a community institution and being committed to Camp’s future – utilized her extensive fundraising background to organize a GoFundMe campaign that was instrumental in ‘Camp’ Camp surviving those uncertain days of no in-person Camp (translation: little revenue) but ongoing expenses.
 In her spare time, Michelle has mentored LGBTQ+ youth living in foster care and volunteers with the Swing Blue Alliance to fight for Democracy.
 She loves to travel, especially if it gives her the chance to go diving.
 In 2014, she traveled to Thailand for her UUA sabbatical, where she perfected her SCUBA skills and worked on a reef restoration project.
 Michelle and her wife, Sue, live in the bucolic farm and conservation land of Framingham with their Mini Goldendoodle, Buster.

 Betsy Orr (she/her; Owner/Purchasing & Inventory Manager, Portland, ME) is a wicked-local, lifelong resident of Maine and is uniquely qualified to be a long-term owner of ‘Camp’ Camp: until her move to Portland in 2013, she could see Camp from her house — although she did have to travel to Boston Pride to find out about it.
 Betsy first came to ‘Camp’ Camp as a Driver in 2003 and later became a Rainbow Group Leader.
-When Kerry asked her to become his business partner in 2009, she said “Yes!” before she really had time to consider what she was doing, and she served as Associate Director from 2009-2022.
-Camp 2024 will be Betsy’s 20th summer at ‘Camp’ Camp, and, while she has loved every minute of the journey thus far, she’s excited that her most recent role as Purchasing & Inventory Manager will allow her to spend the week of Camp frolicking full-time with the other Campers.
+When Kerry asked her to become his business partner in 2009, she said “Yes!” before she really had time to consider what she was doing, and she served as Associate Director from 2009-2023 before assuming her current role in 2024.
+Camp 2025 will be Betsy’s 21st summer at ‘Camp’ Camp, and, while she has loved every minute of the journey thus far, she’s excited that her current role as Purchasing & Inventory Manager allows her to spend the week of Camp frolicking full-time with the other Campers.
 Having spent much of her youth at her grandmother’s camp, Betsy has always been well-equipped to spend her summers playing with a bunch of queers in the Maine woods.
 To know her is to know that she’s really just an overgrown kid.
 ‘Camp’ Camp founder Bill Cole gave her the nickname “Plays Well With Others,” which is a pretty accurate description, as her constant smile, quick wit, and colorful (ahem) language render her easily approachable at ‘Camp’ Camp.
 Betsy recently retired after many years of avoiding lesbian stereotypes as a PE and Health teacher, though she finds working with ‘Camp’ Campers to be oddly similar to working with the Middle School students she used to teach when ‘Camp’ Camp wasn’t in session.
 Betsy can always be heard before she is seen—which gives you ample notice to turn and run or to stop and talk.

 meet our executive staff

-Kat Torres Radisic* (they/them; Outreach Manager, Boston, MA) initially snagged a free week at ‘Camp’ Camp as Camp’s 2023 Best Time Ever Giveaway winner — and now this self-proclaimed dynamo of fun is gearing up to rock their second year at ‘Camp’ Camp as Camp’s new Outreach Manager!
+Kat Torres Radisic (they/them; Outreach Manager, Boston, MA) initially snagged a free week at ‘Camp’ Camp as Camp’s 2023 Best Time Ever Giveaway winner — and now this self-proclaimed dynamo of fun is gearing up to rock their third year at ‘Camp’ Camp, their second as both Camp’s new Outreach Manager and a Rainbow Group Leader!
 Picture this: Kat, the summer camp aficionado of all things summer camp-related, didn’t ease into the camp scene as a camper but instead jumped straight into the action as a counselor and program director for four summers at a camp for people with disabilities in Wisconsin.
 Now, having discovered that there’s actually a summer camp for LGBTQ+ adults, they are seizing the opportunity to encourage more queers to embrace the ‘Camp’ Camp experience!
 When Kat isn’t busy advocating for accessible public transportation as a Community Organizer at a disability rights nonprofit, you can catch them pursuing their granola-human dreams outdoors or grooving to live music.
-Here’s a fun fact: Kat’s absolute favorite ‘Camp’ Camp activity last summer was the morning silent disco.
+Here’s a fun fact: Kat’s absolute favorite ‘Camp’ Camp activity their first summer at Camp was the morning silent disco.
 Imagine starting your day with a dance party…?!
 Talk about setting the tone for a fantastic day (whether you’re at Camp or not)!
 Currently pursuing a master’s degree in public administration at Northeastern University, Kat is not just about their own growth.
 Their overarching goal is to bring more age and gender diversity to Camp, making it an even more vibrant and inclusive community for everyone.
 So, prepare to be uplifted, because Kat is on a mission to turn every moment at ‘Camp’ Camp into the Best Time Ever!

-Kevin Joest* (he/him; Beverage Manager, Philadelphia PA) is a musician/composer, woodworker, poet, cook, amateur mixologist, and dreamer.
-He grew up in Kentucky, which he now feels is a good place to be from, and currently lives in Philadelphia, after stints in Nashville, Boston, and New York.
+Kevin Joest (he/him; Staffing Manager/Beverage Manager, Louisville, KY) is a musician/composer, woodworker, poet, cook, amateur mixologist, and dreamer.
+He grew up in Kentucky, which he feels is a good place to be from, and recently returned to Louisville, after stints in Nashville, Boston, New York, and Philadelphia.
 Growing up, he never really went to summer camp, but his family went camping and sailing often, so he’s no stranger to the woods and what can happen in them.
 Now a city boy, he spends his days woodworking for a custom cabinetry company and his nights making board games and other wood art, composing music, cooking food, and traveling.
 His husband Marques is an opera singer (and sometimes member of Camp’s Dining Hall Team), and the adventures they have had together include helping push a Jeep out of a tank ravine on the Israel-Syria border, walking along what’s left of the Berlin Wall, biking on the waterfront in Montevideo, and participating as a team in the very first NYC SongSlam.
 Having spent many years waiting tables, bartending, and smiling at folks over great food and cocktails, Kevin was excited to put all that experience to use as part of the Camp Staff when he was initially hired back in 2017 as Camp’s first-ever Beverage Manager.
-Having exceeded Kerry & Betsy’s expectations for the position during his first three years, he (and his position) became the newest addition to Camp’s Executive Staff beginning in 2022.
-Kevin loves heading up Camp’s Beverage Team, leading the charge in helping to keep Campers hydrated during the day and feeling good at night.
+Having exceeded Kerry & Betsy’s expectations for the position during his first three years, he (and his position) became a member of Camp’s Executive Staff beginning in 2022.
+Kevin will be serving as Camp’s new Staffing Manager for the 2025 season, switching gears for the week of Camp when he’ll continuing to manage Camp’s Beverage Team, leading the charge to help keep Campers hydrated during the day and feeling good at night.
 At Camp, if he’s not kayaking on the pond, you’ll usually find him behind the bar or in his short shorts filling up coolers in the beautiful Maine sun.

 Richard Harmer (he/him; Transportation Manager, Sainte-Julienne, QC) currently teaches English and Business Communication in his adopted province of Quebec.
 A California native, he fell in love with the camp experience when he was 10 and attended Camp Bluff Lake in the mountains of Southern California.
 In order to go to subsequent YMCA camps, he sold candied peanuts door to door.
 He also attended religious-oriented camps where he performed in Joseph and the Amazing Technicolor Dreamcoat.
 As soon as he found out about ‘Camp’ Camp in 2012, he couldn’t wait to attend.
 He first attended Camp as a Camper in 2013, then joined the Staff as a Driver when he next attended Camp in 2015.
 Richard continued as a Driver until 2019 when he first assumed his current role of Transportation Manager, tackling the tricky logistics around getting all Campers & Staff safely to and from Camp from the Portland’s airport and bus/train stations.
 When not huddled over his computer at Camp figuring out which Camper needs to be on which van, he enjoys making tie-die shirts each year, as well as attending cooking classes and meditation sessions.
 Sometimes called “Daddy Richard,” “Banana Richard” (don’t ask), or even “Sh!t Richard” (you can ask about that one), you’ll surely get to know him at least a little bit at Camp.